lyteloli/NekoGram/README.md

     # DO THE REST OF STUFF
     return True  # To display a start menu to a user
 ```
+> Note\: We only define a function for the last step of a menu\, you can still define functions for steps required but
+> in this case you'll have to display the next step of the menu manually\.

 ## Extras
 #### Call data